nwillc/fun-jdbc/docs/example.md

 # Example
-The following is a contrived example just to give you an idea of this codes basic use.
+A cpmplete example can be found in the `example` directory of the repository.
+But the following is a contrived example just to give you an idea of this codes basic use.

 ## A Word List
 You're storing the words from a document in an in memory database for word count analysis.
 The table has the following schema: